What is Chrome Flour and How is it Used in Daily Life?

 Chrome flour is also optimal for use in the production of chrome magnesite refractory bricks and cement, which are used for high-heat environments such as metal smelting furnaces, electric arc furnaces, cement rotary kilns, glass kilns, and other high-temperature industrial furnaces, owing to its superior heat resistant qualities.
 The addition of chrome flour means that the refractory bricks and cements can withstand the extreme heat necessary in smelting furnaces, for example, and won’t crack under heating and cooling stress.

-As A Pigment For Standard Bricks, Pavings And Roof Tiles
+As A Pigment For Standard Bricks, Pavings, Roof Tiles And Coatings

 In Greensand Castings